brson/rust-anthology/master-list.md

 # Rust Anthology Master List

-This is a master list of substantial blog posts about Rust.
+This is a collection of substantial blog posts about Rust.

 It additionally collects other notable sources of material that might be useful to a Rust learner: [cheat sheets][cs], [examples and